Wellington City Council asks Shelly Bay land occupation to move by 6pm - NZ Herald

-Wellington City Council is closing the public space at Shelly Bay from 6pm tonight and has asked protesters occupying the land there to move.
+Wellington City Council is closing the public space at Shelly Bay from 6pm today and has asked protesters there to move.

 Last week Shelly Bay Ltd served the occupants with a notice to leave the site within seven days.